krishnakant-tiwari/HTML/README.md

 # HTML
 This is my first Github repository for HTML programming.
 <br>
-Author - Krishna Kant Tiwari
+Author - Krishna Kant Tiwari.